For we will not be gone

 Originally published here

 Last Friday, The Times published a letter signed by 31 well-known German figures mourning the UK’s departure from the European Union and urging us to come back into the fold.
-It is a warmly-written missive that laments the ‘loss’ of what the signatories regard as quintessential facets of British lifestyle.
+It is a warmly-written missive that laments the “loss” of what the signatories regard as quintessential facets of British lifestyle, and how much they will “miss” these.
 I see no reason to detract from the sentiment behind it.

 I would say to our German friends, however: allow me to provide some reassurance.